 need to know if there is any tool where the audio dialogues of any video or movie can be translated into other language?

-Thank you for your question, Mohamed.
+Thank you for this interesting question, M. Usama.

 What you describe may not be possible right now, However, AI now enables people to make celebrities say what they never said in their own voice - see Watch Jordan Peele use AI to make Barack Obama deliver a PSA about fake news (James Vincent, The Verge) Apr 17, 2018).
 As to the audio fake, it works by storing speech fragments together with the relevant text transcript in a database.
 Then the text transcript can be modified, and the new transcript gets voiced by an app that uses the database.

 So it's not entirely inconceivable that in future, the same pattern could be used to artificially make people say translated versions of what they actually said.
 Nevertheless, there are hurdles: pitch patterns and word lengths are language-related.
 So keeping them identically in the translation would probably sound rather weird.